myg813p/ielts/speaking/unit17.md

 PART 2&3

 1. Describe a useful smartphone application.
 There are so many valuable mobile phone applications out there, but the map application comes to mind first.
 It, of course, shows basic maps, but it also gives detailed directions.
 All I have to do is type in my destination, and then it shows me the directions and provides an estimate for how long it will take to get there.
 If I'm taking a bus or the subway, it will even tell me any transfer information, how long I'll have to wait, and the cost of the trip.
 I use the app nearly every day and can't live without it.
 Since it also updates information on traffic conditions, it helps me decide whether to travel by bus, taxi, or the subway.
 This app is very handy, and it's helped me out a lot.
 I used to get lost all the time, even on familiar routes.
-But now, I can just c heck the app if I don't know where I am.
+But now, I can just check the app if I don't know where I am.
 This is especially useful on international trips.
 I can use the app to find my way regardless of whether I understand the local language or not.
 It's saved me a lot of time and stress.

 2. What are the differences between applications used by old people and young people?
 I'd say that these are some differences between the apps that the elderly use and those that the young use.
 Older people tend to only use basic apps that have been on the market for a while.
 This is because older poeple often worry that new apps will be difficult to learn.
 Therefore, they tend to only use apps for simple tasks, like sending messages and setting alarms.
 On the other hand, young people are attracted to new apps and learn how to use them quickly.
 Also, they use these apps for more diverse puposes, like editing photos and tracking their fitness levels.

 3. What are some popular applications in your country?